 The Recovery Curriculum

-As we progress through the coming weeks, we feel very strongly that all of our students be supported to process their experiences over the past 3 months and begin to recover in order to move forward.
+As we start a new school year (and a very different one at that) we feel very strongly that all of our students be supported to process their experiences over the past 6 months and begin to recover in order to move forward.
 With that in mind, our Well being Team and Pastoral Team have developed a guide to explain the approach to learning both for our home-learners and school based-learners.
 I hope that you will find this useful in explaining what form of learning and support will be offered.

 To read about our Recovery Curriculum please click here

 Here are some key online resources that may help you with learning at home if we have a Bubble closure at any point.
 Teachers will provide additional resources as well as live lessons if we close.

 5 Ways to Wellbeing #coping - a flyer with lots of advice and guidance on coping at this challenging time